 Why should I set up a direct debit and not a standing order?

 Direct debits involve less administration and are therefore a much more cost-effective method of giving.
 They also give you the flexibility to change the value of your gift over the phone, for example, without having to complete a new form.

 Can I change my regular payments from standing order to direct debit?

 Yes.
 To make this change simply call our Supporter Care team on 0300 330 0740 to set up a direct debit over the phone, and cancel your standing order directly with your bank.

 Can I make a donation in memory of someone?

 Many people feel that giving a donation to us in memory of a loved one, or in lieu of flowers at a funeral, is a positive way to remember them and pay tribute to their life.
-If you'd like to make this kind of donation please visit our Give in memory page.
-Alternatively you can make a donation over the phone by calling 0300 330 0740.
+If you would like to make this kind of donation please visit our Give in memory page.
+Alternatively, you can make a donation over the phone by calling 0300 330 0740.